IODevBlue/StrokedTextView/README.md

         app:textStrokeWidth="5"
 />
 ```
 The `textStrokeColor` attribute defines the color to be applied to the text outline.

 The `textStrokeWidth` defines the thickness of the stroke applied to the text.

 `StrokedTextView` is essentially a `TextView` and contains all its methods and properties.

-Configurations: (Optional)
+Configurations:
 ---------------
 |Variable | Default |        Use        |
 |:---|:-------:|:-----------------:|
 |`strokeColor` |    0    | The Stroke color. |
 |`strokeWidth` |   0F    | The stroke width. |

-XML attributes: (Optional)
+XML attributes:
 --------------
 |Attribute |   Default   |Use |
 |:---|:-----------:|:---:|